sallar-ba/Neoxtract-Extension/README.md

 ## Troubleshooting

 ### Extension Not Working
+- The extension now auto-extracts links, so no manual action needed
+- If it still doesn't work, try clicking "Refresh Links"
 - Make sure you've enabled the extension in `chrome://extensions/`
-- Try refreshing the webpage and reopening the extension

 ### No Links Found
 - Some websites may load links dynamically via JavaScript
-- Try waiting for the page to fully load before extracting links
+- Try clicking "Refresh Links" after the page has fully loaded
+- The extension now automatically handles most timing issues

+### Page Refresh Required (Fixed!)
+- **This issue has been resolved!** You no longer need to refresh pages
+- The extension automatically injects content scripts when needed

 ### Permission Issues
-- The extension requires the "activeTab" permission to access page content
+- The extension requires the "activeTab" and "scripting" permissions
 - Make sure you've granted necessary permissions during installation

 ## License